Stare.

 Art experts were aghast, appalled, and lots of other agonized words that begin with the first letter of the alphabet.
 They always get their pretentious knickers in a twist when anything changes.

 I was delighted by the fresh imagery.
-Now that the Louvre is closed during Coronorama, les administrateurs et les bureaucrates should bring in a légion of furniture restorers to freshen up all the stale work that’s accumulated there for too long.
+Now that the Louvre is closed during Coronarama, les administrateurs et les bureaucrates should bring in a légion of furniture restorers to freshen up all the stale work that’s accumulated there for too long.

 29 June 2020